 In this way you learn what is called the freedom of imperfection.
 With this freedom comes joy, playfulness, forgiveness and compassion for yourself and others.
 You can enjoy even the mistakes; they are part of the game.
-All you can do is act with your best intentions, recognizing you cannot control the results.
+In this way you can become more gracious, forgiving, wise.
+Then you can act with your best intentions, all the while recognizing you cannot control the results.

 “Not knowing for sure” is a famous Zen practice—it conveys the truth of our human incarnation.
 Not knowing and acting anyway, with a playful and caring heart, you cede control of the outcome and willingly cast your unique spirit into the mystery.